 - Working in batches of 6-8 at a time work drop the "ravioli" into the boiling water and cook for about 5 minutes.
 Remove with a slotted spoon and place on a platter.
 Place in the oven to keep warm.

-- Prepare the sauce by melting butter and olive oil.
-Toss in the shallots, and saute until translucent.
-Stir in the lemon juice and the dill.
+Prepare the sauce by melting butter and olive oil.
+Toss in the shallots, and sauté until translucent.
+Stir in the lemon juice, white wine and the dill.

 - Remove "ravioli" from oven and pour sauce over them.
 Garnish with lemon zest.